City-of-Helsinki/drupal-module-helfi-navigation/README.md

 A menu block extending `ExternalMenuBlock`-class can also handle all other supported menus.
 Only main-navigation has syncing option.
 Other navigations are created in Etusivu-instance.

+## Local development

+- Setup local Etusivu-instance.
+  - Go and update permissions: Add anonymous and authenticated permission for global navigation actions.
+  - `drush cr` after permission update
+- Setup any other instance with helfi_navigation module enabled.
+  - Add following line to local.settings.php.
+Otherwise syncing global navigation won't work
+    - `$config['helfi_navigation.api']['key'] = 'abcdefghijklmnop123';`
+      - If you have proper api key, you don't need the etusivu permission change.

+### Steps after both instances are up and running.
+1. Edit and save menu on any instance with helfi_navigation module enabled.
+   - When adding new items, make sure both the menu link and the node are enabled. disabled content won't be synced.
+2. Run `drush cron`.
+   - After that you can run `docker compose logs app` to see possible exceptions or if menu sync cron succeeded.
+3. Go to Etusivu and run drush cr.
+The navigations should have been updated based on your changes you made
+4. Instances should fetch the menus from Etusivu and update the related blocks after `drush cr` and page refresh.